lizmat/articles/5to6-phasers.md

 It specifies a piece of code to be executed **after** all the code in the compilation unit has been executed, or the code decides to exit (either intended, or unintended because of an exception having been thrown).

+    # Perl 5
+    END { say "thanks for all the fish" };
+    say "running";
+    # running␤thanks for all the fish␤

+    # Perl 6
+    END { say "thanks for all the fish" }
+    say "running";
+    # running␤thanks for all the fish␤

 More than special blocks
 ========================